tinygiant98/nui/README.md

 ## Change Log

+*** 0.4.8 ***
+- Fixed a bug that caused the system to cease operation after creating the database, essentially telling the system the database was not created.
+This prevent any system operation.
+Bug created by tinygiant in 0.4.7.

 *** 0.4.7 ***
 - Modified `nui_InitializeDatabase()` to check for existing tables before setting the initialization variable on the module.